open-telemetry/opentelemetry-configuration/validator/README.md

-before validating that result against a version of the [OpenTelemetry SDK Configuration schema](https://github.com/open-telemetry/opentelemetry-configuration/) and optionally outputting to a yaml or json file..
+before validating that result against a version of the [OpenTelemetry SDK Configuration schema](https://github.com/open-telemetry/opentelemetry-configuration/) and optionally outputting to a yaml or json file.

 ### Build

+Requirements:

+- Go 1.20 or above

 The `schema` directory is required to be in the directory of the Go file that embeds it, so a `go build` alone will fail, instead run `make` which will copy